Attila, S/4HANA, BTP Fullstack Developer (EN, DE, HU)

 Remember we purged the VCAP_APPLICATION from the default-env.json file, to run the application inside the development environment instead of BTP, but still consuming BTP resources/services.

-So far so good, but this means the app running in BAS/VSCode or simply using a terminal :) can access BTP, but it does not mean that You’re authenticated to use it.
+So far so good, but this means the app running in BAS/VSCode or simply using a terminal :) can access BTP services, but it does not mean that You’re authenticated/routed to those services.

 To overcome this limitation, we need an application router instance defined and configured by ourself for testing purpose.
-The application router is a node module delivered by SAP, designed or for SAP Cloud Foundry environment, taking care of user authentication via xsuaa services and routing of requests to the corresponding BTP resources.
+The application router is a node module delivered by SAP, designed for SAP Cloud Foundry environment, taking care of user authentication via xsuaa services and routing of requests to the corresponding BTP resources.
+It is a reverse proxy.
 With the help of approuter we automatically authenticate to BTP instead of authenticating manually along the authentication flow.
 Fiori Tools users could use alternatively Fiori Tools Proxy, but this is not part of this article.

 We need to add an approuter folder, please create it under the root.
 Copy the default-env.json from the project root into the approuter folder.
 Add both to the ignore list into the mta.yaml, thus they never gets packed into the mtar file which is deployed to Cloud Foundry.